 Information Theme Key messages Covid-19 Data Updates Accurate and Real-time Data: Ensuring the timely and accurate dissemination of Covid-19 data through various channels.
 Ease of Access: Facilitating easy access and comprehension for the public through websites and social media with messages characterized by simplicity.
-Comprehensive Information: Presenting comprehensive information emphasizing the health services provided Campaign for Adherence to by the Jepara Regency Government.
+Comprehensive Information: Presenting comprehensive information emphasizing the health services provided by the Jepara Regency Government.
 Combatting Hoaxes: Vigilantly countering any misinformation to maintain the integrity of disseminated data.
-Call to Adhere to Health Protocol Guidelines: Encouraging adherence to health protocols such as hand washing, mask usage, social distancing, avoiding crowds, reducing mobility, and compliance with the regulations of Health Protocols Community Activity Restrictions or Pemberlakuan Pembatasan Kegiatan Masyarakat (PPKM).
+Campaign for Call to Adhere to Health Protocol Guidelines: Encouraging adherence to health protocols such as hand washing, Adherence to mask usage, social distancing, avoiding crowds, reducing mobility, and compliance with the regulations of Health Protocols Community Activity Restrictions or Pemberlakuan Pembatasan Kegiatan Masyarakat (PPKM).
 Fostering Responsibility and Collective Awareness: Cultivating a sense of responsibility and collective awareness among the public.
 Integrated Communication: Coordinating consistent and clear communication regarding updates and changes to health protocols to minimize confusion.
-Covid-19 Vaccination Campaign Persuasive Communication to Follow Covid-19 Vaccination: Employing persuasive communication techniques to encourage participation in Covid-19 vaccination.
-Information on the Benefits of Covid-19 Vaccine: Providing information on the benefits of the Covid-19 vaccine Cumpuign Information on the Denoties of Covid 19 vaccine.
-From any information on the covid 19 vaccine in preventing severe illness and contributing to community immunity.
+Covid-19 Persuasive Communication to Follow Covid-19 Vaccination: Employing persuasive communication techniques Vaccination to encourage participation in Covid-19 vaccination.
+Campaign Information on the Benefits of Covid-19 Vaccine: Providing information on the benefits of the Covid-19 vaccine in preventing severe illness and contributing to community immunity.
 Vaccine Accessibility: Disseminating information on vaccine availability, distribution centers, and encouraging eligible individuals to promptly receive Covid-19 vaccination.

 Leaders (KOLs) demonstrated a comprehensive approach.
-On the other hand, in the integrated dimension, the integration of the official website, connection with health facilities, and the use of API for an integrated system reflected a forwardthinking approach.
+On the other hand, in the integrated dimension, the integration of the official website, connection with health facilities, and the use of API for an integrated system reflected a forward-thinking approach.
 This is as explained by Participant G, Section of e-Government Development, Cryptography, and Information Security: